concrete5-community/video_lightbox/README.md

 Clicking the link or image opens a clean, responsive, lightbox-style popup that plays a video.

-This plugin is ideal for showcasing video tutorials, promotional content, or any engaging mediaâ€”without cluttering your page layout.
+This plugin is ideal for showcasing video tutorials, promotional content, or any engaging media—without cluttering your page layout.

 No coding required: just drop it into the page and configure with a few clicks!